RebElba42/QSOMap2KML/README.md

-# QSOMapGE
+# QSOMap2KML

-QSOMapGE is a cross-platform application to visualize amateur radio QSOs from ADIF files on a map (Google Earth KML and interactive preview).
+QSOMap2KML is a cross-platform application to visualize amateur radio QSOs from ADIF files on a map (Google Earth KML and interactive preview).
 It features a modern PyQt6 GUI, dark mode, band/mode color configuration, internationalization (i18n), and more.

 ## Features